 - 57 per cent of people in the region are under 30 years of age.5

-Discover how your business can export to the Middle East, Turkey and Iran
+Discover how your business can export to MENAT

 - The State Government of Victoria recognises the importance of engagement with the region and has had a well-established presence in the Gulf since 1997 when the Victorian Government Trade and Investment (VGTI) office opened in Dubai.
-VGTI's provide tailored market intelligence, insights and guidance for your export business.
-They can also connect you with overseas buyers and industry partners from the region.
+Our VGTI offices provide tailored market intelligence, insights, and guidance for your export business, and can connect you with overseas buyers and industry partners from the region.

 - Victorian businesses seeking in-country market assistance for Israel should contact the VGTI in London.

 - Austrade Market Profiles provide further detail and facts on the Middle East, Turkey and Iran markets.